YES, Syd Arthur live at Radio City Music Hall July 9, 2014 (music review)

 I know I’ve been negative at times, but I really did have a blast at this show and I don’t regret going for a second.
 If you’re a fan of this material, I most certainly recommend checking out this tour.

-Posted on July 10, 2014, in music reviews and tagged Alan White, Chris Squire, Close to the Edge, Fragile, Geoff Downes, Jon Davison, music reviews, Steve Howe, Syd Arthur, Yes.
+Posted on July 10, 2014, in music review and tagged Alan White, Chris Squire, Close to the Edge, Fragile, Geoff Downes, Jon Davison, music review, Steve Howe, Syd Arthur, Yes.
 Bookmark the permalink.
 1 Comment.